tyzhou05/tyzhou06.github.io/index.md

 ---

 <p>
   Hi!
-I'm Tony (he/him), currently a student at the University of Washington studying computer science, but originally from sunny San Jose, CA.
+I'm Tony (he/him), currently an undergraduate student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington, but originally from sunny San Jose, California.
+I'm broadly interested in human-computer interaction research, accessibility, and augmented/virtual reality.
 </p>

 <p>
-  At UW, I'm a research assistant at the <a href = "https://makeabilitylab.cs.washington.edu/">Makeability Lab</a>, developing an AR running assistant with the Apple Vision Pro.
-I'm also involved with the <a href = "https://www.uwformulamotorsports.com/">UW Formula Motorsports</a> team, the <a href = "https://www.washington.edu/ima/uwild/climb-with-rec/climbing-spaces/crags-climbing-center/"> Crags Climbing Center</a> at the IMA, and the <a href = "https://www.instagram.com/csauw/"> Chinese Student Association</a>.
+  At UW, I'm a research assistant at the <a href = "https://makeabilitylab.cs.washington.edu/">Makeability Lab</a>, developing a holographic running assistant with the Apple Vision Pro.
+I'm also building a driverless racecar with <a href = "https://www.uwformulamotorsports.com/">UW Formula</a>, work part-time at my school's very own <a href = "https://www.washington.edu/ima/uwild/climb-with-rec/climbing-spaces/crags-climbing-center/"> climbing gym</a>, and have lots of fun with the <a href = "https://www.instagram.com/csauw/"> UW Chinese Student Association</a>.
 </p>

 <!--<p>